-I am a Lecturer in Physical Chemistry at the Department of Chemistry, University College London (UCL).
-You can find my detailed citation metrics at ResearcherID or Google Scholar.
-Previously, I was a CNRS postdoctoral researcher at the Laboratoire Kastler Brossel and at the Institut Langevin (Paris, France), where I performed research on nanophotonics of scattering media and wavefront shaping.
+I am Professor of Soft Matter at the Department of Chemistry, University College London (UCL).
+You can find my detailed citation metrics at Publons, Google Scholar or ResearchGate.
+Before joining UCL as a Lecturer in Physical Chemistry in 2014, I was a CNRS postdoctoral researcher at the Laboratoire Kastler Brossel and at the Institut Langevin (Paris, France), where I performed research on nanophotonics of scattering media and wavefront shaping.
 My advisor was Prof Sylvain Gigan.
 In May 2012, I obtained my PhD at ICFO – The Institute of Photonic Sciences (Barcelona, Spain).
 My advisor was Prof Romain Quidant.
 During my PhD, my research was focused primarily on optimizing light-matter interaction with very small quantities of matter down to the single molecule level.
 In particular, I explored novel ways of controlling the optical response of nanoantennas either through novel designs or in a dynamical and deterministic way by spatially shaping the illumination.
 Before enrolling in the PhD program, I received my Master’s degree in Bioengineering from the University of Padua (Italy) in October 2007.

-I am currently studying for my PhD under the joint supervision of Dr Giorgio Volpe and Prof Battaglia at UCL.
+I am currently studying for my PhD under the joint supervision of Prof. Giorgio Volpe and Prof Battaglia at UCL.
 The project focuses on the development of plasmonic-activated polymer nanovescicles capable of autonomous movement driven by external light stimulation.
 Such bioinspired nanorobots have a huge potential for applications in the field of targeted drug delivery.
 Before starting my PhD, I worked as a process development engineer for a multinational semiconductor company for almost 3 years.
 I received my Master’s degree in Materials Engineering and Nanotechnology from Politecnico di Milano (Italy).
 My final thesis project dealt with the investigation of charge transfer between metal nanoparticles and carbon atom wires by vibrational spectroscopy.